 Key West, Florida

-Originally a Spanish Fishing Village, Today Key West Draws Tourists from Around the World with its Tropical Vibe, Famous Duval Street and Charming Architecture
+Originally a Spanish Fishing Village, Today Tourists Flock to Key West for its Tropical Vibe, Famous Duval Street and Delightul Architecture

 The southernmost city in the continental U.S. is laid back Key West, Florida.
 It started out as a Spanish fishing village in the 1500s, but development did not start until the early-1800s.
-Presidents have vacationed here, and authors, including Tennessee Williams and Ernest Hemingway, have written landmark works here.
+Presidents vacation here, and authors, including Tennessee Williams and Ernest Hemingway, wrote landmark works here.

 This island town's casual, tropical vibe draws "snowbirds" and tourists from around the world, and shorts and t-shirts almost count as formal wear.
 The historic Old Town along the waterfront features Mallory Square, a long public plaza, and nightly Sunset Celebrations.
 Duval Street is home to colorful shops, famous pubs and storied eateries, including Sloppy Joe's, Jimmy Buffett's original Margaritaville and Rick's Bar.
 This area is usually congested, and evenings often have a carnival atmosphere.
 It is also where cruise ships offload.
 Mallory Square is a waterfront gathering spot with nightly sunset parties.

 Key West supports a symphony, a dance company and theater companies.
 The Tennessee Williams Theatre on the Florida Keys Community College campus attracts national acts, and the Key West Literary Seminars draw an international audience.

 The city has a deep harbor and a large marina, and they are a great place to start a fishing, diving or Dry Tortugas National Park adventure.
 Residents also enjoy a botanical garden, a butterfly habitat and an aquarium.
 Sites and museums include the Ernest Hemingway House, Truman's Little White House and Fort Zachary Taylor State Park.